 Final Thoughts on the L.L.
 Bean Ultralight 850 Down Fuse Jacket

 The best of down and fleece combined to create a very versatile, warm, and breathable jacket.
 The L.L.
 Bean Ultralight 850 Down Fuse Jacket is a great companion; be it running, skiing, snowshoeing, or simply a night out on the town.
 You will not be disappointed.
 At an MSRP of $129, you’d be hard pressed to find a better deal especially since you’d have to buy 4 coats just to compete.
 Two color options: Black/Grey, and Red/Black.

 If interested in this guy’s closely related jacket sibling, please check out the full down version also reviewed by Active Gear Review at: www.activegearreview.com/ultralight/down/jacket

-For more information and purchase on this and other great jackets please visit: www.llbean.com
+For more information on the Ultralight 850 Down Fuse Jacket and other L.L.
+Bean products please visit: www.llbean.com